ryan-shah/Fromes/README.md

 - `-d <directory>`: Image Directory.
 When used with `-i`, directory in which generated images are stored.
 Otherwise, the directory used to find images.
 Images must be in the following format: `img%05d.jpeg`.
 	- default: `frome_images`
 - `-h`: Help.
 Shows the help command
 - `-i <in_file>`: Input.
 Video file to generate from.
 Passed to ffmpeg for processing.
-If not given, attempts to use images in directory provided by `-d`
+If not given, attempts to use images in directory provided by `-d`.
+If file ends with .csv, loads the saved image details for re-processing.
 	- default: `None`
 - `-o <out_file>`: Output.
 File to output generated image.
+Also creates a file named <out_file>.csv that allows creation of new resolutions without re-scanning the media.
 	- default: `out.png`
 - `-q <resolution>`: Image Quality.
 Uses standard resolutions: 240, 360, 480, 720, 1080, 4000, 8000.
 	- default: `1080`